 The Society's Patron

-Geoffrey Paul Vincent O'Donoghue of the Glens is one of only twenty Gaelic Chiefs of the Name who have the formal right to use their historic title.
-As Princes of the Eóghanacht, the O'Donoghues of history fulfilled a critical social, political and military role in the life of Munster.
+Geoffrey Vincent Paul O'Donoghue of the Glens is one of only twenty Gaelic Chiefs of the Name who have the formal right to use their historic title.
+The O'Donoghues of history fulfilled a critical social, political and military role in the life of Munster.
 While those responsibilities no longer pertain today in a republican Ireland, the desire to preserve a Gaelic heritage, that is the very essence of Irish history, remains strong.
 In 1944 the Chief Herald of Ireland, at the Genealogical Office in Dublin, confirmed the name of The O'Donoghue of the Glens on Geoffrey's father.
 On his death, as tanist, he succeeded to the name.
 He is described in Who's Who in Ireland as 'a low profile Irish Chief '.

-Today The O'Donoghue lives just outside Tullamore, County Offaly, and runs a number of local businesses.
-He married Frances Kelly in 1963 and has seven children.
+Today The O'Donoghue lives just outside Tullamore, County Offaly, and is now retired.
+He married Frances Kelly in 1963 and has seven children and ten grandchildren.
 His active working life allows him limited time to pursue his personal interests but he is an avid reader of history.
 As an Irish nationalist, in the traditions of his ancestors, he seeks to maintain and develop his family history.